VEAF/VEAF-Mission-Creation-Tools/documentation/index.md

 The documentation is being reworked, piece by piece.
 In the meantime, you can browse the [old documentation](../old_documentation/_index.md).

+## Table of Contents

+- setup and use the VEAF tools - [here](./tools/index.md)
+- setup a VEAF mission-maker environment - [here](./environment/index.md)
+- use the VEAF mission-maker features - [here](./mission-maker/index.md)
+- learn how to program the scripts in Lua - [here](./programmer/index.md)

 ## Introduction

 The VEAF Mission Creation Tools provide tools and scripts designed to easily create, share and maintain dynamic missions.

 They regroup:

+* tools to manipulate DCS mission files and servers
 * the VEAF mission scripts (organized in modules)
 * the VEAF server hooks
 * some of the community scripts, sometimes edited by VEAF (e.g. CTLD, MiST)